jonny2301/scrper/README.md

 # scrper

-Apify Actor that crawls start URLs with Playwright, captures page titles, and optionally follows links up to a configurable depth.
+Apify Actor that scrapes Pinterest pages with Playwright, scrolling to collect pin metadata (title, image, URL) from the supplied search, board, or pin feed URLs.

 ## Running locally